-Thanks to Ugaritic, we can now identify some ancient Near Eastern roots of the Book of Revelation, which talks about war between God and his opponent, a serpent or dragon, rising out of the sea, with helpers on both sides (chap 12-13).
-It’s a simplified nutshell version of what Isaiah is invoking.
+Thanks to Ugaritic, we can now identify some ancient Near Eastern roots of the Book of Revelation, which talks about war between God and his opponent, a serpent or dragon rising out of the sea, with helpers on both sides (chap 12-13).
+It’s a simplified nutshell version of the ancient mythology/worldview Isaiah is invoking.
 God proved powerful and triumphant at creation, again in delivering (and redelivering) his people, and would/will again in vanquishing sin and death.

 - Jon Levenson, Creation and the Persistence of Evil

 - This is a fantastic book by a Jewish professor of Hebrew Bible at Harvard.
 Levenson looks at the traditions about this in the Hebrew Bible, and the connections between creation, the problem of evil, omnipotence, and the mythology about a cosmic battle between God and the waters.
 Scholarly, but a non-specialist can read it.

 - Fred Woods, Who Controls the Water?
 Yahweh vs. Baal (Maxwell Institute)

 - This is apparently based on Woods’ dissertation, published as an Occasional Paper, but downloadable for free.

 - Gregory Moberly, The Return of the Chaos Monsters: and Other Backstories of the Bible

 - One of the first chapters addresses this issue.
 A much shorter more accessible treatment than Levenson, but without the richness.